maturk/dn-splatter/README.md

 </details>

 ## Updates
-- 04.09.2024: Support Open3d TSDF to extract mesh, support Patch-based Depth Correlation Loss from [SparseGS](https://github.com/ForMyCat/SparseGS) for monodepth supervision, support for visualizing normal estimates from the Gaussian geometry and estimated surface normal from depths, support colmap SFM point cloud initialization for MuSHRoom dataset.
+- 04.09.2024: Support Open3d TSDF to extract mesh, support Patch-based Depth Correlation Loss from [SparseGS](https://github.com/ForMyCat/SparseGS) for monodepth supervision, support visualizing normal estimates from the Gaussian geometry and estimated surface normal from depths, support colmap SFM point cloud initialization for MuSHRoom dataset.
 - 14.06.2024: Support gsplat [v1.0.0 🚀](https://x.com/ruilong_li/status/1799156694527909895).
 Faster training and better memory consumption.
 Training with `--pipeline.model.predict_normals` is about 20% slower than without.
 - 16.04.2024: Support for [DSINE](https://github.com/baegwangbin/DSINE) monocular normal supervision.
 - 20.04.2024: `dn-splatter-big`: a variant featuring less aggressive Gaussian culling threshold, which leads to an increased number of Gaussians in the optimized scene.
 On certain datasets, this can lead to better novel-view synthesis results.